y-muller/pegasus-android-helpers/README.md

 The first additional script was requested on the Pegasus Discord.
 It is helps with renaming and creating an M3U playlist for multi-discs games.

+## Changelog

+28/01/2023:
+ - Switched to [SoumyBhow's fork](https://github.com/SoumyBhow/skyscraper) of Skyscraper.
+ - renamed `.skyscraper/skyscraper.lastrun` to `.skyscraper/scrape.lastrun`.
+Please rename in manually, or delete it, if updating.

+12/01/2023: First release